MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/tenant-admin-center-environments.md

 When you create a sandbox environment on a preview version, the environment will automatically be updated to new preview versions when they become available.
 However, the environment won't be updated to the production version.
 Once a sandbox environment is on a preview version, it must stay on a preview version until it's deleted.
 The environment can also be deleted if an update between preview versions fails.
 We recommend that preview versions are used only for temporary testing of an upcoming release.

 <!--
-## Manage access using Microsoft Entra ID groups
+## Manage access using Microsoft Entra groups

-To manage access at the environment level, you can assign an Microsoft Entra ID (Microsoft Entra ID) group to the environment.
-By assigning an Microsoft Entra ID group to an environment, only direct and indirect members of the group are granted access to the environment.
+To manage access at the environment level, you can assign a Microsoft Entra ID group to the environment.
+By assigning a Microsoft Entra group to an environment, only direct and indirect members of the group are granted access to the environment.
 Indirect members are users in another group, which itself is a member of the group assigned to the environment.
 Although all licensed users in Microsoft Entra ID will be added to the environment when it's synchronized with Microsoft 365, only group members can sign in.

 From the **Environments** page, you'll see the currently assigned group in the **Security Group** column. **Not set** indicates that no group has been assigned. **Not available** indicates that the group that was assigned is no longer available in the Microsoft Entra ID.